cointastical/rBitcoin-Template/README.md

 First off, how much do you pay for electricity?

-At something like ~$11.5K BTC/USD, the bitcoin miner's equilibrium is about $0.12 per kWh, using an Antminer S9 and today's difficulty level.
-This means if you pay more than ~$0.10 per KWh, unplug your ASIC miner and sell it -- it's cheaper to buy bitcoin than operate a bitcoin mining rig.
+At something like ~$10K BTC/USD, the bitcoin miner's equilibrium is about $0.10 per kWh, using an efficient Antminer S17+ and today's difficulty level.
+This means if you pay more than ~$0.08 per KWh, unplug your ASIC miner and sell it -- it's cheaper to buy bitcoin than operate a bitcoin mining rig.
 You are competing against professional miners who earn a decent profit by paying just $0.03 to $0.05 per kWH.

 And that equilibrium fluctuates based on difficulty and the exchange rate, so don't count on $0.12 equilibrium lasting.
 It could easily drop to $0.07 or much lower even in the next year.